hunoong/slave2-A/week1/README.md

 Also, it's kind of nice to see a messy red lines of mine in the bottom centre as I didn't think carefully(it was because of my misunderstanding of rules)enough and later on, I realised it and I modified it on top of it.
 So it does look a bit messy, but I like how it looks as it shows my ~~missunderstanding~~ attempts.

 ## Hunt&Gather
-The lead that I want to follow up on
+"Try to follow any of the leads that you want to follow up on"